France ~ Petite Cities of Character

 *This blog contains affiliate partnerships.
 Every little bit (and I mean little) helps me continue to provide free travel tips and advice.
 Thank you for supporting ©Travel with Wendy.

 Visiting France typically means PARIS.
 Not only Paris but maybe Normandy, the Riviera or Bordeaux.
 Equally, lovely places to tour.
 However, you would be missing so many wonderful enchanting cities of character.
-Here are a few of my favorites in the French countryside that also have artists from every generation enamored with its natural beauty.
-Furthermore, these petite cities of character or Le Petite Cités de Carachtère are going to capture your heart.
+Here are a few of my favorites in the French countryside that makes a visit to France unique and special.
+Artists from every generation enamored with its natural beauty, me too.
+Furthermore, I hope these petite cities of character or Le Petite Cités de Carachtère are going to capture your heart like they did mine.

 I jumped over to this site to explore some more and I found a few places to explore.
 I sent off a few emails and immediately heard back from my new friend, Isabella.
 She lives in the precious town of Ervy-le-Chatel.
 With her help, I knew I was on my way to building an incredible itinerary and adventure.